OsherElhadad/WhatsAppApiServer/README.md

 ## Services

 * Has IUsersService, IContactsService, IMessagesService interfaces of UsersService, ContactsService, MessagesService that has field of WhatsAppApiContext that contains the 3 DB tables (entity framework) that does the controller methods that uses the DB context.
+* Has HubService that has static dictionary of connectionId's and users.

 ## MariaDB